Stopping offshore drilling

 Going to court

-To stop the possibility of oil drilling, we went to court to stop the first step in the process: the sonic mapping of the ocean floor in the search for oil deposits.
-The loud airgun blasts used by the seismic industry are known to harm ocean life and fisheries, and could have posed a particular risk to the critically endangered North Atlantic right whale.
+To stop the possibility of oil drilling, we went to court to stop the dangerous first step in the process: the sonic mapping of the ocean floor in the search for oil deposits.
+The loud airgun blasts used by the seismic industry are known to harm fisheries and ocean life, particularly the critically endangered North Atlantic right whale.

 We went to court to stop these seismic companies and our legal challenge ended when the seismic companies announced they would no longer seek approval to blast.

-And with opposition to opening the Atlantic a hot topic on the 2020 campaign trail, President Trump granted ten years of protection to the coasts of the Carolinas, Georgia and Florida.
-Despite these temporary protections, SELC is working with Congress and the Biden administration to ensure a permanent ban on offshore drilling.
+And with opposition to drilling in the Atlantic a hot topic on the 2020 campaign trail, President Trump granted ten years of protection from oil and gas leasing to the coasts of the Carolinas, Georgia and Florida.
+Even with these temporary protections in place, SELC is working with Congress and the Biden administration to ensure a permanent ban on offshore drilling.